danielsaidi/website_danielsaidi/collections/_posts/2022/2022-04-24-building-a-webview-for-swiftui.md

 #endif
 ```

-Since both platforms will setup `WKWebView` in the same way, we can have a single function for this:
+Since both platforms setup `WKWebView` in the same way, we can define a single function:

 ```swift
 private extension WebView {